OguzhanAndic/devops24/examinations/06/README.md

 Is this a good way to handle these types of conditionals?
 What do you think?

+Answer: It works fine if you ask me, you only get a message if something is changed, meaning that if it skips it should not be a problem or at the veary least you see that there has not been any changes since the last time the playbook was runned.
+One negative thing about this is that its more code that might slow down the playbook running process, specialy if you have alot of when statements to check diffrent parts that might not need to be cheked.

 # BONUS QUESTION

 Imagine you had a playbook with hundreds of tasks to be done on several hosts, and each one of these tasks